elastic/anonymize-it/README.md

 Creating an instance of a reader requires the following:

 * a `source` object, which contains parameters about the source.
 Please note that each reader class requires a different set of parameters.
 Please consult docstrings for specific parameters.
-* `masked_fields` which is a dictionary that contains field names that should be masked, along with the faker provider to be used for masking, if using the Faker-base anonymization. e.g.: `{"user.name": "user_name", "user.email": "email"}`
+* `masked_fields` which is a dictionary that contains field names that should be masked, along with the faker provider to be used for masking, if using the Faker-based anonymization. e.g.: `{"user.name": "user_name", "user.email": "email"}`
 If using the hash-based implementation, `masked_fields` is simply a list of field names to be masked. e.g.: `["user.name", "user.email"]`
 * `suppressed_fields` which is a list of fields that should NOT be included in anonymization.